OpenEnvironments/oe_bls/README.md

 # oe_bls
-The U.S. Bureau of Labor Statistic publishes several surveys that integrate Census and Economic subjects
 ---
+The U.S. Bureau of Labor Statistic (BLS) publishes several surveys that integrate Census and Economic subjects.
+This python module provides functions to access those surveys and the dimensions that support them.

+---
 ## Consumer Expenditure Survey

-This publication coordinates with the US Census to follows thousands of American households to estimate national spending across a variety of categories.
 ---
+The BLS is required by

+---
-## Consumper Price Index
+## Consumer Price Index

 For each spending category, the BLS estimates average prices to calculate price inflation in detail.